 Components: Card quality and components are great!
 Especially considering the purchase price.

 In the reprint, iello included a game board that was 25% larger.
 Prior to this, placing tokens and buildings was a real problem.
 There just wasn’t enough space.
 So make sure that you’re getting the reprint.
-If not, I believe you can get a replacement board from iello if you have the first edition game and board.
+If not, I believe you can get a replacement board from iello if you have the first edition.

-The only qualm I have with the quality of the game is the finish on the game board itself.
+The only qualm I have with the quality is the finish on the game board itself.
 Whenever you touch it, it shows grease stains very easily.
 This is without having greasy hand.
 Just regular skin seems to muck it up.
 This doesn’t hurt game play of course.

 Scales Based on Player Count: